Yujia Yankou: Transference of merit

 The monastics perform a prose addressed to the guests of the rite, admonishing them not to constantly crave after ordinary food obtained through the trading of livestock, food associated with blood and flesh, alcohol and the pungent plants while encouraging them to rely on the Dharma-food that that has been bestowed at the rite, which facilitates the generation of the bodhicitta and ultimately leads to the attainment of Buddhahood for the sake of all sentient beings.
 The prose then invites everyone at the rite to transfer all the merits gained from the performance of the ritual to “the unexcelled Bodhi”.
 The assembly next recites the Uṣṇīṣa Vijaya Dhāraṇī while the attendant monastic uses rice grains to perform a ritual act that rouses all the ghosts and spirits into quickly taking rebirth in Amituofo's Pure Land of Sukhāvatī.
 More hymns and verses are then recited.
 At the closing of the rite, a final mantra and mudrā is performed by the celebrant to send off the summoned beings.
 Accordingly then, Buddhas, bodhisattvas and other enlightened beings return to their respective pure lands while the unenlightened beings of the six realms are released or liberated from their respective states of ignorance and suffering.
 The celebrant then delivers a prose section to expound on how sentient beings give rise to delusions or the false from the True and remove the Five Buddha crown.
 All participants then recite the Hundred Syllable Mantra of Vajrasattva (金剛薩埵菩薩, Jīngāngsàduǒ Púsà) and the celebrant delivers a final pronouncement.
 In this subsection, ritual exclamations deriving from gong'an practices associated with the Yunmen school of Chan are also incorporated into the liturgy.

 Closing

-All participants then descend from the Yujia Altar and processes to the front of the Mianran Altar while chanting homages to Amituofo.
+All participants then descend from the Yuqie Altar and processes to the front of the Mianran Altar while chanting homages to Amituofo.
 At the Mianran Altar, the placards bearing the names of the beneficiaries of the rite are removed together with the placard with the name of Mianran Dashi.
 All participants then walk to an open space where the placards are set on fire while the Heart Sūtra is recited as the fire burns.
-The monastics and laity then return to the Yujia Altar.
-Together facing the Yujia Altar, both monastic and lay participants sing a general hymn of dedication of merit and a dedicatory hymn of taking refuge in the Three Jewels accompanied with the full percussive ensemble.
+The monastics and laity then return to the Yuqie Altar.
+Together facing the Yuqie Altar, both monastic and lay participants sing a general hymn of dedication of merit and a dedicatory hymn of taking refuge in the Three Jewels accompanied with the full percussive ensemble.
 As they finish the last prayers, the food offered at the Mianran Altar is quickly distributed to all those who participated in the rite.